 There is support within the industry from professional bodies such as the Association of Residential Letting Agents (ARLA), the National Landlords Association (NLA) and Residential Landlords Association (RLA) for improved regulation of letting/managing agents in order to drive up standards.

-Scotland introduced a ban on most agency fees for tenants with effect from 20 November 2012.
+Scotland clarified its ban on most agency fees for tenants with effect from 20 November 2012.
 Shelter and Citizens Advice have long lobbied for a similar ban in England.
 Those supporting the move cite unreasonable and inconsistent fee levels and charges for poor services by agents, while ARLA, the NLA and the RLA argue that, despite the ban, costs will still have to be met and that there is a risk of this resulting in tenants facing increased rents.
 Consideration of evidence of the impact of the Scottish ban by the Communities and Local Government Select Committee over 2014-15 led to the conclusion that evidence of its impact was “inconclusive.”
 The Committee recommended that the Department for Communities and Local Government should conduct additional research in the area.

 In addition to banning fees for tenants, Scotland is introducing a registration scheme for letting and managing agents.
 Wales now requires agents to be licenced and in January 2017 the Department for Communities in Northern Ireland announced an intention to “Introduce a regulatory framework for all letting agents including bringing forward legislation to ban letting agent fees.”
 This will leave England as the only area in the UK without comprehensive regulation of letting and managing agents.
+However, Banning letting agent fees paid by tenants is also seeking views from the sector on whether there is a case for wider regulation without creating an undue burden.